Skaruts/racing_cameras/README.md

 ###### Note: Godot has an [unfortunate issue](https://github.com/godotengine/godot/issues/72406) with in-editor documentation going missing after restarting the editor.
 A (crappy) workaround is to edit each affected script (just add a random space to it) and save it, and its documentation should then be listed and it should persist (at least until you delete the `.godot` folder; then you'll need this workaround again).

-This plugin will autoload a camera manager singleton that should automatically manage all the cameras that exist in the scene tree, so they should be easy to use with minimal or no setup required.
+This plugin will autoload a camera manager singleton that should automatically manage all the racing-cameras that exist in the scene tree, so they should be easy to use with minimal or no setup required.
 The autoload should be accessible as `cameraman`.

 The camera manager also allows to easily switch between the available cameras using the `C` key, by default, or user defined input actions if they exist (see [Input Actions](#input-actions) below).
 The same is true for cameras that support multiple positions or modes, using the `V` key by default.